pierremarieB/Alfred-workflow-AirPodsPro-mode-switch/README.md

 You also need to make sure to have the Volume Control in your menu bar since the workflow simulates the mouse clicks of a regular user.
 Here is how to do it: https://support.apple.com/en-gb/guide/mac-help/mchl1f98810b/mac

 ## Run
-Simply type "switch" to switch between the Transparency and ACN modes.
+Simply type `switch` to switch between the Transparency and ACN modes.

 ## Contributions
 Feel free to make any contribution to this workflow by submitting Pull Requests or letting me know directly of a possible feature request.